drmargarido/d-tracker/README.md

 Lightweight, cross-platform and simple to setup timetracker.
 Similar to hamster but uses less than 10MB of RAM, and has 4 small dependencies.

+## Motivation

+I used hamster timetracker for my projects for years, but lately it disappeared from the debian repositories.
+I downloaded their latest version from github and it was not working well.
+After trying their other alternatives it was still not working well, so I decided to build the 'D-Tracker'.

+My focus here is to:
+* Implement the main features I use regularly.
+* Reduce the number of dependencies and build steps so it is easier to make sure the application will still be easy to install in the future.
+* Have a small resources usage so I can have it open all day without thinking about it.
+* Be cross-platform so it works in more machines(I have never used any of the hamster integrations with the system).

 ## Milestones

 Release 1.0: